Jubatian/rrpge-spec/specs/bin_rpa.rst

 with "M" are mandatory, that is they must be filled with valid data according to the constraints defined in the description.
 Fields marked with "O" are optional, if enabled, they must be filled according to their description.
 Other areas can have arbitrary content.
-Ranges are specified in words.
+Ranges are specified in 16 bit words.

 The character identified "\n" is the Unix newline character of the binary value 0x0A.